rkelly310/Characterization-Demo/README.md

 <!-- ABOUT THE PROJECT -->
 ### About The Project

-This project is designed for a lab environment to demonstrate proper characterization test creation in .NET environments.
+This project is designed for a lab environment to demonstrate proper dependency decoupling and test creation in .NET environments.
 Students will dissect the preexisting code of a Discount Calculator application, develop tests to best understand the given codebase, and make edits to modernize the codebase.
 Students will use the MSTest framework in Visual Studio or VS Code.

 ### Built With